lyra/plugin-odoo/README.rst

   Odoo will update the applications list on startup.

 In your Odoo administrator interface, browse to "Applications" tab, delete "Applications" filter from search field and search for "lyragw" keyword.
-Click "Install" (or "Upgrade") button of the "Lyra Payment Acquirer" module.
+Click "Install" (or "Upgrade") button of the "Lyra Collect Payment Acquirer" module.

 Configuration